 Elections of the European Parliament

 Elections for the members of the European Parliament are held once every five years.
 There is no uniform electoral procedure for the European Parliament within Europe, nor do the elections take place on the same day in all Member States.
-The most recent election for the Dutch members of the European Parliament was held on 23 May 2019.
+The election for the Dutch members of the European Parliament will be held on 6 june 2024.

 The municipal executive of each municipality is responsible for the organization of the elections.